-Sinkhole features have long been thought to act as discrete recharge features across the Cambrian Basin, e.g. Evans et al. 2020; Yin Foo and Matthews 2001; Karp 2002; Karp 2005.
+Sinkhole features have long been thought to act as discrete recharge features across the Cambrian basin (e.g. Evans et al. 2020; Yin Foo and Matthews 2001; Karp 2002; Karp 2005).
 This is because they can act as a focal point for surface runoff and, once filled with surface water, recharge is much more likely to occur.
 In the areas where the CLA (carbonate-dominant) outcrops or is near the surface, sinkholes are formed through traditional karstic mechanisms, dissolution of the rock due to continuous infiltration of slightly acidic rainwater.

 By contrast, in areas where there is thick Cretaceous cover, sinkholes can still be abundant but are unlikely to have formed due to dissolution of the underlying carbonate rock because of its depth.
-Such features are termed pseudokarst, parakarst or laterite karst, (e.g. Twidale 1987; Alkemade 1991; Grimes and Spate 2008) and are related to physical erosion of sediments and the soil profile than to carbonate rock dissolution.
+Such features are termed pseudokarst, parakarst or laterite karst (e.g. Twidale 1987; Alkemade 1991; Grimes and Spate 2008) and are related more to physical erosion of sediments and the soil profile than to carbonate rock dissolution.

-Within the plan area diffuse and particularly localised discrete recharge are considered to dominate, with the highest recharge rates occurring in South Mataranka where the TLA outcrops at the surface and where there is an absence of overlying Cretaceous sediments.
-In Larrimah recharge is less prevalent as the overlying Cretaceous is thicker, while recharge in the North Mataranka is constrained where the Jinduckin Formation overlies the TLA, see Schedule K.
+Within the plan area diffuse and particularly localised discrete recharge are considered to dominate, with the highest recharge rates occurring in the South Mataranka management zone where the TLA outcrops at the surface and where there is an absence of overlying Cretaceous sediments.
+In the Larrimah management zone recharge is less prevalent as the overlying Cretaceous is thicker, while recharge in the North Mataranka management zone is constrained where the Jinduckin Formation overlies the TLA, see Schedule K.

-Estimates of recharge for the region are available from four main derived datasets by methods that are relatively independent.
+Estimates of recharge for the region are available from four main datasets, derived by methods that are relatively independent.
+The datasets include the following:

-- 1. Bureau of Meteorology's Australia-wide landscape water model (AWRA-L; Frost et al., 2018) - 2.
-CSIRO's Australia-wide recharge model (Crosbie et al. 2009; Crosbie et al., 2013) - 3.
-Chloride mass balance methods (Crosbie and Rachakonda, 2021) - 4.
-Daly Roper (DR2 2020) model (Knapton, 2020).
+- Bureau of Meteorology's Australia-wide landscape water model (AWRA-L; Frost et al. 2013) - CSIRO's Australia-wide recharge model (Crosbie et al. 2009; Crosbie et al. 2013) - Chloride mass balance methods (Crosbie and Rachakonda 2021) - Daly Roper (DR2 2020) model (Knapton 2020).

 The first three methods are useful for determining recharge zones over the plan area, that is to predict where relatively high or low recharge rates occur spatially, and provide potential estimates of recharge.
 However, they suffer from significant uncertainty relating to the assumptions on which they depend, for example broad scale landscape mapping and climate fluxes, and assumptions relating to chloride dynamics and recharge mechanisms, which may or may not be specifically applicable to the TLA resource.
-They also typically only consider unsaturated zone processes rather than observations of actual aquifer storage change observed in groundwater levels and flow rates.
+They also typically only consider unsaturated zone processes rather than observations of actual aquifer storage change observed in groundwater levels and discharge rates.

-The Daly Roper model (DR2), which uses data and information collected through the SREBA, is considered to be the most accurate in regard to the quantitative estimates of recharge across the Mataranka plan area.
-This is because the model is constructed specifically for the region and is supported by the most current conceptualisation of the entire connected water resource, as well as being calibrated to observed groundwater levels and river flows.
-The model is less powerful for predicting recharge locations and requires a prior understanding of the differences in recharge areas to be built into it (Knapton, 2020); however, these areas are refined based on how well the model performs at replicating groundwater pressures and flow rates.
+The Daly Roper model (DR2 2020), which uses data and information collected through the SREBA, is considered to be the most accurate in regard to the quantitative estimates of recharge across the Mataranka plan area.
+This is because the model is constructed specifically for the region and is supported by the most current conceptualisation of the entire connected water resource, as well as being calibrated to observed groundwater levels and river discharges.
+The model is less powerful for predicting recharge locations and requires a prior understanding of the differences in recharge areas to be built into it (Knapton 2020); however, these areas are refined based on how well the model performs at replicating groundwater pressures and discharge rates.